RubixML/ML/README.md

 ```

 ### Output
-Activations are read directly from the Output Layer when it comes to making a prediction.
-The type of Output Layer used will determine the type of Estimator the neural net can power (Binary Classifier, Multiclass Classifier, or Regressor).
+Activations are read directly from the Output layer when it comes to making a prediction.
+The type of Output layer used will determine the type of Estimator the Neural Net can power (Binary Classifier, Multiclass Classifier, or Regressor).
+The different types of Output layers are listed below.

 ### Continuous
 The Continuous Output Layer consists of a single linear neuron that outputs a scalar value useful for Regression problems.